Mass surveillance in Russia: Biometric databases

-Data retention
+Data retention and identification

 Bloggers law

 A 2014 law dubbed "Bloggers law" includes data retention provisions.
 According to the law, bloggers with over 3,000 daily readers are required to register and can no longer remain anonymous online.
 Organizations that provide platforms for their work such as search engines, social networks, and other forums must maintain computer records on Russian soil of everything posted over the previous six months.
-Major services required to comply include Facebook, Skype, Gmail, and Twitter.
+Major services required to comply include Facebook, Skype, and Gmail.